aghie/tree2labels/README.md

 > -BOS-   -BOS-     -BOS-
 >  The     DET      2_NP
 >  boy     NN       ROOT_S
->  is      VBZ      2_VP
+>  is      VBZ      1_VP
 >  nice    JJ       NONE_ADJP
 > -EOS-   -EOS-    -EOS-

-`dataset.py` allows to create a different version of the sequential dataset where the unary chains are not encoded as a part of the label.
+`dataset.py` allows to create a different version of the sequential dataset where the leaf unary chains are not encoded as a part of the label.
 To do this, we only need to remove the `--encode_unaries` option from the previous command.
 The output will be now stored in two separated files with the extensions `.seq` and `.lu`.
 The `.lu` file maps each (word,postag) to a leaf unary chain (if any) meanwhile the `.seq` file encodes is similar to the `.seq_lu` file, but without encoding the leaf unary chains as a part of the label.
 Therefore, two classiffiers will be needed to properly solve the task.

 To address constituent parsing according to this retagging strategy, in our work we first trained a sequential model that learns to identify leaf unary chains (trained on the `.lu` files).
 We then run that model on the same files (see next section) and merge the output file with the postags of the corresponding `.seq` files.
 This can be done with the script `dataset_retagged.py`, obtaining as an output a file that we will be naming with the extension `.seq_r`.